thanethomson/alien-invasion/README.md

 [![Build Status](https://travis-ci.org/thanethomson/alien-invasion.svg?branch=master)](https://travis-ci.org/thanethomson/alien-invasion)

 ## Overview
 This program attempts to solve the **Alien Invasion** coding puzzle.
-More details regarding the problem will be added to this README soon.
+Basically, aliens are going to invade Earth, and we need to simulate their movements in a virtual world with virtual cities.
+Given a particular world map, one can specify the number of aliens that will be invading that map.
+Aliens will be scattered randomly across the map in cities.
+When more than one alien meets in a particular city, they fight each other and destroy the city and each other in the process.

 ## Requirements
 At present, this code is only being tested on MacOS, but should compile just as